-code course EC
+code course

-CTB1420-17 Transport & planning 5
+CTB1420-17 Transport & planning

-IFEEMCS010400 Lineaire algebra 5
+IFEEMCS010400 Lineaire algebra

-IFEEMCS010500 Kansrekening en statistiek 3
+IFEEMCS010500 Kansrekening en statistiek

-IFEEMCS012100 Calculus for engineering, deel 1 3
+IFEEMCS012100 Calculus for engineering, deel 1

-IFEEMCS012200 Calculus for engineering, deel 2 3
+IFEEMCS012200 Calculus for engineering, deel 2

-IFEEMCS012300 Calculus for engineering, deel 3 3
+IFEEMCS012300 Calculus for engineering, deel 3

-TB111c Probleemanalyse 5
+TB111c Probleemanalyse

-WI1909TH Differentiaalvergelijkingen 3
+WI1909TH Differentiaalvergelijkingen

-Article 16 Convergence programme for students with a Dutch university bachelor's degree
+Article 16 - Convergence programme for students with a Dutch university bachelor's degree

 - Students with a relevant bachelor of science degree of a Dutch university that does not give direct admission to the master's degree programme may be eligible for a special deficiency programme of convergence courses.
-Degrees qualifying for the deficiency programme are mentioned in the Teaching and Examination Regulations in Article 3a, Section 1, under d. - Students admitted to the deficiency programme mentioned Section 1 must include convergence courses in their master's degree programme, amounting to 9 credits in total. - " The student is required to select one course from each of the three lists as given below:
+Degrees qualifying for the deficiency programme are mentioned in the Teaching and Examination Regulations in Article 3a, Section 1, under d. - Students admitted to the deficiency programme mentioned in Section 1 must include convergence courses in their master's degree programme, amounting to 9 credits in total.
+The student people to complete: - " The student needs to complete: